Collaboration with Environmental Protection Administration Taiwan (EPAT)

 - September 2015: EPA consulted with partners in Bangkok and Singapore on the AirNow-International (AirNow-I) program, a community of more than a dozen organizations sharing best practices on air quality monitoring.
 AirNow-International provides participating organizations with important local and regional air quality information.
 As a result of the meetings, several new organizations, including the Thailand Pollution Control Department, Bangkok Metropolitan Administration, Singapore National Environment Agency, and Jakarta Environment Management Agency, expressed interest in submitting data and other program activities, and are now planning to join the community of experts.
 EPA Taiwan joined AirNow-International in 2014.

-- August 2015: EPA Principal Deputy Assistant Administrator Jane Nishida kicked off the First Conference of the International Environmental Partnership on August 7th at the Ronald Reagan Building in Washington DC.
+- August 2015: EPA Acting Assistant Administrator Jane Nishida kicked off the First Conference of the International Environmental Partnership on August 7th at the Ronald Reagan Building in Washington DC.
 More than 100 participants joined the event, including ambassadors and diplomats, EPA experts, NGOs, stakeholders, and representatives from more than 25 cities in Asia and the United States.
-The next day, Administrator McCarthy and Minister Wei joined Clean Air Asia Chairman Bob O’Keffe to launch air quality partnerships between eight cities Exitunder the Cities Clean Air Partnership.
+The next day, then-EPA Administrator McCarthy and Minister Wei joined Clean Air Asia Chairman Bob O’Keffe to launch air quality partnerships between eight cities Exitunder the Cities Clean Air Partnership.
 The city representatives also participated in technical training and information sessions the during the Cities Clean Air Partnership (CCAP) Workshop.
 EPAT Minister Wei congratulated the participants, "This Cities Clean Air Partnership is another concrete example of what IEP is doing to turn difficult environmental challenges into opportunities for making a visible difference in our communities and cities."

 - November 2014: EPA joined EPAT, and Manila-based NGO Clean Air Asia for consultations on the newly established Cities Clean Air Partnership city-level partnering and certification program.